Social Welfare Research

 Medicaid—$566 billion:

 Medicaid is a program funded and administered through federal and state partnerships that provides health insurance to low-income Americans.
-It was started by President Lyndon Johnson in 1965.
+It was started by President Lyndon B. Johnson in 1965.

 How is it funded?
 Medicaid is funded by the general income tax.